|Key West, FL|

 Key West Lighthouse was converted from incandescent oil vapor to acetylene in 1915, and the constant care of a keeper was no longer required.
 The lighthouse was soon automated, but the dwelling was not vacant for long, as in 1917 William Demeritt, the lighthouse superintendent for southern Florida, recommended that he and his family be allowed to live in the dwelling so “that the lighthouse property be under observation at all times during the war due to storage of kerosene in the oil house.”
 With his foot in the door, Demeritt found no need to leave after the war and remained in the dwelling until the Coast Guard took control of the lighthouse in 1939.

-In 1966, the Key West Art and Historical Society was granted control of the dwelling, and turned it and the grounds into a military museum, complete with aircraft and large guns.
+In 1966, the Key West Art and Historical Society was granted control of the dwelling, and turned it and the grounds into a military museum, complete with aircraft, large guns, and a Japanese midget submarine.
 The lighthouse was deactivated in 1969, and the society was allowed to open the tower for tours.
 In 1987, a $265,000 renovation started on the tower, and scores of eroded bricks in the 1894 extension were replaced with period bricks salvaged from a cistern at Fort Zachary Taylor.